urbit/urbit.org-reloaded/content/proposals.md

 ### Funding

-As of January 2021, the Urbit Foundation will provide funding of up to $50,000 USD for any one grant, paid in [WSTR](https://star.market).
+he Urbit Foundation will provide funding of up to $50,000 USD for any one grant, paid in [WSTR](https://star.market).

 Our formula for determining how much to value a particular grant is a function of time spent on the project, value to the Urbit universe, and track record of the contributor (either via past work within the grants program, or a relevant external background).